forestgrape/coronavirus/index.md

 ### masks
 Officially recommend masks, since they mitigate the infection risk.
-Without official recommendation, people can be put off or look afraid from masks, at least in Europe, which is not desirable.
+Without an official recommendation, people can be put off or look afraid of masks, at least in Europe, which is not desirable.
 The recommendation should be strong for people feeling sick or with coughs in indoor public rooms.
 * [Milton et al.](#milton2013) measured the influenza viruses spread from patients with and without wearing a surgical mask.
 They found:
-    - Surgical masks nearly eliminated viral RNA detection in the coarse aerosol fraction (greater than 5 micro meter) with a 25 fold reduction in the number of viral copies
+    - Surgical masks nearly eliminated viral RNA detection in the coarse aerosol fraction (greater than 5 micrometer) with a 25 fold reduction in the number of viral copies
-    -  statistically significant 2.8 fold reduction in copies detected in the fine aerosol fraction (smaller than 5 micro meter)
+    -  statistically significant 2.8 fold reduction in copies detected in the fine aerosol fraction (smaller than 5 micrometer)
     - Surgical masks significantly reduced the overall number of RNA copies by 3.4 fold.

-    Assuming for  reduction of small exhaled aerosols an average of 2.5 and a reduction 50%, so a factor 2, for inhaling: everybody wearing a mask would yield a reduction of a factor 5 = (2 times less particles inhaled) * (2.5 times less particles in air since less exhaled).
+    Assuming for  reduction of small exhaled aerosols an average of 2.5 and a reduction 50%, so a factor 2, for inhaling: everybody wearing a mask would yield a reduction of factor 5 = (2 times fewer particles inhaled) * (2.5 times fewer particles in the air since fewer exhaled).
 This can yield a significant reduction in public indoor rooms (e.g. Supermarkets or Public Transport). <!--This would be a greater reduction in the reproduction factor than  observed for other measures.
 A factor 5 reduction would be enough to reduce the reproduction factor below 1 if an initial value of 4 is estimated (an estimate from the imperial college in London by Ferguson, Bhatt et al](#ferguson-bhatt).[in work]-->

 <!--
 Reasons against masks seem sometimes rather searched:
 * touching more often the face.
 Remark: Infection is not possible by touching the skin alone, this is true for the skin in the face too.
 Touching into the mouth or the nose is something else, but for this masks are protective.
 * Reserve for healthcare workers is needed for the big wave.
-Remark: If mask are shown to help prevent the big wave in its roots, then that's the better option.-->
+Remark: If masks are shown to help prevent the big wave in its roots, then that's the better option.-->

 ### ventilation